dpc-sdp/tide_api/README.md

 The Tide API module provides the content API functionality and related configurations.
 This module is required in case you want to use your site in a headless manner.

+## Redirects
+This module introduces a wildcard redirect feature.
+Redirects using the Redirects module can be added with a `%` at the end in order to create wildcard redirects.
+E.g. `/my-path%` will match `/my-path-title`, `my-path/sub-folder/path` and `/my-path-other-title`.

 # REQUIREMENTS
 * [Tide Core](https://github.com/dpc-sdp/tide_core)
 * [JsonAPI Extras](https://drupal.org/project/jsonapi_extras)